Windows 7 UEFI Install Without CSM

 Therefore, we continued development of our preloader for Windows 7 by introducing a patch for NTOSKRNL.EXE to replace all instances of direct I/O via VGA ports with updates of framebuffer provided by UEFI GOP (in similar manner to Windows 8+).
 This patch is activated every time Windows boots, so NTOSKRNL.EXE is updated on the fly, only in the RAM, and on-disk version of this file is not affected (it may undergo any Windows 7 updates, it may be contained inside BOOT.WIM etc).

 3. Final result of our effors

-"Windows 7 x64 preloader to provide VGA emulation on the pure UEFI systems" has become a feature of our software product (FlashBoot Pro).
-In addition to patching the loader, FlashBoot Pro provides a set of prepackages drivers for USB 3.x, NVMe and AHCI RAID controllers, which can be integrated to Windows 7 Setup just by a few checkboxes ticked on (which greatly simplifies installation of Windows 7 to modern computers for beginners).
+"Windows 7 x64 UEFI loader patch for VGA emulation on the pure UEFI systems" has become a feature of our software product (FlashBoot Pro).
+In addition to patching the loader, FlashBoot Pro has prepackaged generic drivers for USB 3.x and NVMe controllers, which can be slipstreamed to Windows 7 Setup just by a few checkboxes ticked on (which greatly simplifies installation of Windows 7 to modern computers for beginners).